Jump to section

 Fortunately, my mother was a social worker and able to guide me to a therapist that I connected with right away.
 I know that I was lucky to have found a provider that worked for me in that crucial moment, and still see to this day.

-How therapy helped me become my best self
+How therapy can help you become your best self

 Therapy has allowed me to develop what I believe to be my superpower: the ability to get to know myself, and peel back the layers of my inner being, like an onion.